-THC is a cannabinoid, an active ingredient unique to the marijuana plant.
+THC is a cannabinoid, which is an active ingredient unique to the marijuana plant.
 It interacts with the nervous system in a highly intimate manner, lessening pain and inflammation while supporting the immune system.

-As a result, THC has proved successful in plenty of applications, including as a treatment for fibromyalgia, different kinds of nerve pain, and even cancer.
-Its ability to soothe our muscles is only one more detail of its wide spectrum of health benefits.
+As a result, THC has proven successful in plenty of applications, including as a treatment for fibromyalgia, different kinds of nerve pain, and even cancer.
+Its ability to soothe our muscles is only one of many in a wide spectrum of health benefits.

 However, other components found in cannabis also deserve mentioning due to their efficacy in treating muscle pain and other conditions.
 For example, CBD has long been used as a post-workout supplement by athletes to promote healthy sleep cycles, fight anxiety, and prevent excessive soreness and cramps in the muscles.

 Particularly for muscle pain, the history of cannabis as a natural remedy goes back a long way.
 Many native cultures have practiced rituals involving the use of cannabis to treat pain disorders for centuries.

 While our scientific knowledge on the subject is just catching up, it is clear that cannabis is a uniquely effective treatment option for those suffering from these kinds of ailments.

 A particularly popular method of administering cannabis for muscle pain is to use oils, such as CBD oil, THC oil, or hash oil.
 These extracts contain a very potent blend of the plant’s most significant active ingredients – the cannabinoids – while being useful for topical application.

 When using an oil for muscle pain, gently rub it into the skin where the sensation is most noticeable.
 Compared to edibles, the effects should set in much faster and be more localized.